Ataxia

 - Bleeding, abscess, blood clots, or blockage in the cerebellum

-- Paraneoplastic syndromes—happens when the immune system attacks the cerebellum in the area of a cancer
+- Paraneoplastic syndromes—this happens when the immune system attacks the cerebellum near a cancer

-Recurrent acute cerebellar ataxia may be marked by periods of inactivity and flares.
+A person may have acute cerebellar ataxia that goes away and comes back.
 Things that may raise the risk of this are:

 - Stroke